WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <a id="Producers"></a>
 ## Stations and Producers
-These webinars cover why digital preservation is important, how to participate in AAPB's mission, and identifies resources for getting started.
-Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) page to learn about the several ways stations and producers can participate in the AAPB.
-Testimonials on the value of participating are also available from members of the [AAPB Advisory Committee members]( https://americanarchive.org/about-the-american-archive/advisory-committees).
+These webinars cover the importance of digital preservation, resources for getting started, and how to participate in the AAPB mission.
+Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) for additional information and the [AAPB Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) page for member testimonials.

 ### Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization (2018)
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/MT4r3lkiHAJpsb" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-This presentation covers how stations can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.
+This presentation covers the several ways stations and producers can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">